jjanus12/oad_hol/lab01.md

 • **Home Region**: The region where your IAM resources reside.
 All IAM resources are global and available across all regions, but the master set of definitions reside in a single region, the home region.
 You must make changes to your IAM resources in your home region.
 The changes will be automatically propagated to all regions.

-To see the full list of all IAM components please visit: https://docs.cloud.oracle.com/en-us/iaas/Content/Identity/Concepts/overview.htm
+To see the full list of all IAM components please visit documentation [here](https://docs.cloud.oracle.com/en-us/iaas/Content/Identity/Concepts/overview.htm).

 ## **STEP 2.2:** Create your Compartment